Big impact through shared effort

 The Department has adopted ecosystem-based fisheries management which recognises social, economic and ecological values to ensure the sustainable management of fisheries.
 It has facilitated Marine Stewardship Council sustainability certification for WA’s fisheries with ten fisheries certified.
 DPIRD’s Aquaculture Research and Development Team includes the disciplines of marine fish, marine shellfish, freshwater aquaculture and aquaculture health.
 The Team is responsible for six commercial/research hatcheries and laboratories between Albany and Geraldton that supply a range of species to industry and undertake cutting-edge research to support industry development.

 The Western Australian Marine Science Institution (WAMSI) is a collaboration of state, federal, industry and academic organisations delivering world-class, independent marine research.
 WAMSI facilitates an integrated and coordinated approach to complex research issues to inform management and industry decision making.

 City of Perth Library

 Since 2019, the Oceans Institute has collaborated with the City of Perth Library to host seminars on marine science for the public.
-An annual event, this series of public talks is an opportunity to learn more about our oceans and have included talks on whale sharks, rock lobsters, little penguins and more.
-We are excited to bring this popular series back for 2022.
+An annual event, this series of public talks is an opportunity to learn more about our oceans and have included talks on whale sharks, kelp restoration, little penguins and more.
+We are excited to continue this popular series .
 Keep an eye out for these and similar events on our Events page.